Melodramatic. Homosexual. Very Catholic. Let’s discuss.

 His Swan Song: St Peter’s Basilica

 Michelangelo died in 1564 at the age of 88.
 His body was returned to Florence, fulfilling his request to be buried where both he and The Renaissance were born.
 Unlike the portrait in my condo, this city is full of art everyone can appreciate.
 Centuries of culture.
 Delicious food.
-And beautiful people living la dolce vita.
+And beautiful people living in la dolce vita.

 See Michelangelo’s masterpieces yourself